ThadeuLuz/mui-icons/README.md

 [npm-image]: https://img.shields.io/npm/v/mui-icons.svg?style=flat-square
 [npm-url]: https://www.npmjs.com/package/mui-icons

 Effortlessly include icons from the most popular icon libraries in you [Material-UI](http://www.material-ui.com/#/) project.
-This project wraps each icon with Mui's [SvgIcon](http://www.material-ui.com/#/components/svg-icon) component and exports them using ES6 imports, so they are easy to import and use, and will match your theme.
+This project wraps each icon with Mui's [SvgIcon](http://www.material-ui.com/#/components/svg-icon) component so they are compatible with Material UI and will match your theme.

 ## Installation